Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/work-item-links.md

 ---
 title: Query for linked work items
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to guidance for creating a query for linked work items using the Analytics service for Visual Studio Team Services
+description: How to guidance for creating a query for linked work items using the Analytics service for Azure DevOps
 ms.prod: devops
 ms.technology: devops-analytics
 ms.topic: conceptual